-The extent of any disruption to the region's transport network during a hazard event differs, depending on its location and nature.
+The extent of any disruption to the region's transport network during a hazard event differs, depending on the event's location and nature.
 Potential hazard events include flooding, landslides, earthquakes and tsunamis.
-A major seismic event is likely to have a significant impact on strategic transport links to Wellington, Hutt Valley and Porirua.12 This would affect access for emergency vehicles in the short term after the event and general access over the medium to long term.
+A major seismic event is likely to significantly impact the strategic transport links to Wellington, Hutt Valley and Porirua.12 This would affect access for emergency vehicles in the short term and general access over the medium to long term.
 Disruption caused by a major hazard event would have a significant social and economic impact on the region.

-The potential impact of natural hazards and climate change impacts on network reliability is not currently well documented.
+The potential impact of natural hazards and climate change on network reliability is not currently well documented.
 The resilience of the region's transport network in response to such events and its ability to resume service as quickly as possible will be important in minimising their impact.